clicknick64/clicknick64/README.md

-### a Junior Security Engineer and Undergraduate Computer Science Student
+### a Security Operations Engineer w/ Batchelor's in Computer Science
 I'm an undergraduate student, studying in the Department of Infomatics and Telecommunications of the National and Kapodistrian University of Athens.